 - if you have gone through menopause or have had a hysterectomy

-- if you have a history of high blood pressure, high cholesterol, liver problems, diabetes, or other types of headaches (eg, cluster headaches)
+- if you have a history of heart problems (eg, irregular heartbeat), high blood pressure, high cholesterol, liver or kidney problems, diabetes, or other types of headaches (eg, cluster headaches)

 - if a member of your family has had heart problems, blood vessel problems, or a stroke